Ramprasad-Group/polyBERT/README.md

 # polyBERT

-**polyBERT** is a research-oriented package developed at the Georgia Institute of Technology for polymer informatics and machine learning applications.
+**polyBERT** is a research-oriented package developed at the Georgia Institute of Technology to enable fully machine-driven ultrafast polymer informatics.
 ---

 ## License